VideoCurio/MyZSH/README.md

 - Custom theme and color prompt.
 - Red prompt if you are logged as root.
-- Modern command completion system based on your shell history.
+- Modern command completion system based on your shell history and command help.
 - `update` will do a complete `apt` update and upgrade, and also a flatpak update.
 Modify it on non Debian based distro.
 - `history` show the complete history with timestamp.
 - Auto updated terminal window title.

+### Notes

+Tested on Debian stable with Gnome default terminal.